 Postcard of Suicide Hill Courtesy Fort St. John North Peace Museum I986.27.06

-Driven by wartime urgency, the building of the Alaska Highway remains an epic accomplishment, 75 years later.
+Driven by wartime urgency, the building of the Alaska Highway remains an epic accomplishment, decades later.

 The highway began as a dream.